Table of contents

 Behind the police station in Cattle Street was a fenced lot where the police stored motor vehicles that had been confiscated for one reason or another.
 I jumped the fence a few times to play in the cars.
 On one occasion I realised many of the car batteries had nice clear marbles inside.
 I found as many as I could to make me ‘king of the kids’ the next day at school.

-One day on such an escapade, I was in the back of an old car when I found a bag under a driver’s seat.
+On one such escapade with a couple of mates, I was in the back of an old car when I found a bag under a driver’s seat.
 When I pulled it out it was full of 10 and 20 cent pieces.
 My young mates and I felt like we had won lotto!
 We scampered away from the police station and down to the shops to feast on chips and lollies purchased with our ill-gotten gains.

 Growing up in Australia and Rugby League